ippc/ippcdj/readme.md

     - Other country forms
     - Prevent hidden report titles from appearing in search results
     - Country RSS feeds

-# Desirable:

-- User registration open but behind login-required and super-user required so only admins can add new users, OR, user registration open to all, but need approval by admins.
+- User registration open but behind login-required and super-user required so only admins can add new users, who get notification emails to confirm account and set own password.
+OR, user registration open to all, but need approval by admins.